ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 We can improve our learning ability by understanding the processes behind learning and following scientifically backed advice.

-Science, however, speaks to the *average subject* - and to none of us in particular.
+Science, however, speaks to the *average* and none of us in particular.
 Thus it is best to start with general recommendations and experiment to find what works for *us*.

 It is also better to be practical rather than optimal.
 If we can sustain a reasonably effective learning strategy, there is no need to push for the last 5%, risking burnout.
 In other words, whether we enjoy a particular style of learning is an important factor.